How long will $400k last in retirement: a complete guide

 How much income tax will I pay if I have $400k in retirement?

 It’s difficult to be precise about the amount of tax you’ll pay on your retirement income since so much depends on the specifics of your situation.
-The best way to break it down is as follows:

-1. Look at what form your retirement income takes – some retirement savings accounts tax you when you deposit your money, such as a Roth IRA.
+1. Look at what form your retirement income takes – Some retirement savings accounts tax you when you deposit your money, such as a Roth IRA.
 Others tax you when you withdraw the money as a retiree, such as a traditional IRA or 401(k).
 Check whether your savings will be taxed or untaxed at the distribution point; this will strongly affect your ultimate tax burden.

-2. Look at any other forms of income you may not have considered – figure out your entitlement for Social Security and any other similar benefits and how these things will be taxed.
+2. Look at any other forms of income you may not have considered – Figure out your entitlement to Social Security and any other similar benefits and how these things will be taxed.
 Speak with a financial advisor about how your investments will be taxed and whether they’ll be considered capital gains.
 Look at the whole picture of your finances as a retiree, leaving no stone unturned.

 Is $400k above the average retirement saving in the US?

-Looking at every working-age American, $400k is above the average as retirement savings amounts go.
 The Economic Policy Institute (EPI) puts that figure at just under $100,000.
-But what happens when you narrow it down to Americans who actively have retirement savings and track them, then sort by age group?
+But what happens when you narrow it down to Americans who actively have retirement savings, track them, and then sort them by age group?

 $400k becomes either right on or just below the average.
 For example, according to the Federal Reserve, the average retirement savings balance among 55 to 64-year-olds is $408,420, rising to $426,070 among 65 to 74-year-olds.